StaticAnn/learngit/readme.txt

+Git is a version conreol syste.
-Git is a version conreol system.
+Git is a distributed version control system.
-Git is a free softwear.
+Git is free software.
+123.